KingKai-1906/sr.kaio-seasoning/INSTRUCTIONS.md

   Apart from that, no other compatibility issues reagarding the original TPF.

-  With the release of TPF 4.5, Phoenix added her own addon called **The Phoenix Flavour - Extended** or shortly, **TPF-X**; and since the release of TPF 4.7, Phoenix decided to trim base TPF to be even more Vanilla, so I'm following suit and reverting this seasoning to be based on TPF not TPF-X.
+  With the release of TPF 4.5, Phoenix added her own addon called **The Phoenix Flavour - Extended** or shortly, **TPF-X**; and since the release of TPF 4.7, Phoenix decided to trim base TPF to be even more Vanilla, so I'm following suit and reverting this seasoning to be based on TPF not TPF-X anymore.

 # 3 - Prerequisites
   - Skyrim Special Edition with the 3 DLCs